-Name (print): Date: ident at Coahoma Community College, I may be exposed materials and that I am at risk for acquiring the Hepatitis I have been advised that I should be vace cinated; however, I decline such vaccination at this time.
-I understand that by declining the vaccin disease. ne I continue to be at risk of acquiring HBV, a serious Signature: Date:
+Name (print)): Date: other potentially infectious unity College, I may be exposed at risk for acquiring the Hepatitis I have been a advised that I should be vac ccinated; however, I declin ne such vaccination at this time.
+I understand disease. that by declining the vacci ine I continue to be at risk of acquiring HBV, a serious Signature: Date: